Evaluation of the labor market impact of public policies, e.g. unemployment insurance and the minimum wage

 Education to work transitions

 Ioana Marinescu is an economist who studies the labor market to craft policies that can enhance employment, productivity, and economic security.
 To make an informed policy decision, it is crucial to determine the costs and benefits of policies.
-Dr. Marinescu’s research expertise includes online job search, workforce development, unemployment insurance, the universal basic income, and employment contracts.
+Dr. Marinescu’s research expertise includes online job search, antitrust & the labor market, the universal basic income, unemployment insurance, the minimum wage, and employment contracts.

 “The General Equilibrium Impacts of Unemployment Insurance: Evidence from a Large Online Job Board”